254 road fatalities in 2020

-In 2019, 41% of road fatality victims fell in passenger cars.
-Cyclists accounted for 23% of all road fatalities and pedestrians for 15%.
-Motorcyclists accounted for 11%.
+In 2020, 33% of fatal traffic victims fell in passenger cars.
+Cyclists accounted for 30% of all road fatalities.
+Motorcyclists accounted for 13% and pedestrians for 11%.

-Compared to 2005, 2019 witnessed far fewer deaths in passenger cars.
-For the other road user types, there were fewer differences between 2005 and 2019.
+Compared to 2005, 2020 witnessed far less deaths in passenger cars.
+For the other types of road users, the difference between 2005 and 2020 was smaller.
 There was, however, an increase in the number of road fatalities among cyclists.
-The relative share of vulnerable road users (pedestrians and cyclists) in the total number of road fatalities was 38%.
+The share of vulnerable road users (pedestrians and cyclists) in the total number of road fatalities was 41% in 2020.
 In 2005 this stood at 19%.

-People in their twenties no longer overrepresented in road deaths
+People in their twenties no longer overrepresented in road fatalities

-In 2019, there were minor differences in the number of road deaths by age.
+In 2020, differences in the number of road fatalities by age were limited.
 This is a breakaway from the situation in 2005.
-At that time, people in their twenties were still overrepresented in the number of road deaths.
+At that time, people in their twenties were overrepresented in the number of road fatalities.

 More road casualties in West Flanders, fewer in Flemish Brabant

-With 2,788 road deaths and severely injured in the Flemish Region in 2019, the number of killed and seriously injured road casualties stood at 0.42 per 1,000 residents.
-West Flanders had a lot of municipalities that exceed the Flemish figure.
-Flemish Brabant on the other hand had a lot of municipalities that remained below the Flemish figure.
+With 2,302 road deaths and severely injured in the Flemish Region in 2020, the number of killed and seriously injured road casualties stood at 0.35 per 1,000 residents.
+In West Flanders a lot of municipalities exceeded the Flemish figure.
+In Flemish Brabant a lot of municipalities remained below the Flemish figure.

 These figures are based on one calendar year.
-If a serious accident happens to occur that year involving multiple casualties, a municipality can easily rise above the Flemish figure.
+If a serious accident occurs that year, involving multiple casualties, a municipality can easily rise above the Flemish figure.
 This certainly applies to municipalities with a small number of residents.

-The number of road fatalities in the countries of the European Union (EU) in 2017 stood at 49 deaths per million residents.
-With 46 road deaths per million residents, the Flemish Region remains slightly below this European average.
+The average number of road fatalities in the countries of the European Union (EU27) in 2018 stood at 52 deaths per million residents.
+With 47 road deaths per million residents, the Flemish Region remains slightly below the European average.
 In the Brussels-Capital Region, this figure was much lower and in the Walloon Region it was much higher.